 Do you already have an inclination that your current finance or leasing partner is struggling to give you the support you need, especially if you’re looking for creative funding solutions?
 If you’re not sure, then it’s time for a team huddle to discuss the game plan, starting with whether or not the capital and/or credit you need is within their grasp.

 Or you could be fearful of the vehicle acquisition baton getting dropped in the exchange zone of your relay team.
 In other words, one or more of your supply chain partners can’t move your vehicles from one step to the next.
 Maybe you’ve already experienced it.
 How do you get your new vehicles all the way to delivery if one of your partners can’t leave their starting block?

 Review past indicators to predict future performance

 Think back to the Great Recession of 2008.
-Do you remember which suppliers on your team demonstrated strength and stamina in helping your company craft a fleet recovery strategy?
+Do you remember which fleet management suppliers on your team demonstrated strength and stamina in helping your company craft a fleet recovery strategy?
 Did your fleet partner support you by: